-If you want longevity in your engine and you intend clocking some big numbers aim for a diesel Tdi.
+If you want longevity in your engine and you intend to clock some big numbers aim for a diesel TDI.
 If an oil burner isn’t your thing aim for the 3.0l Tfsi V6 engine.

 If you’re are buying a used car, definitely check out this post to drive a better bargain “How to buy a used car from a dealer”.

-The Audi 2.0lt Tdi diesel engine will cover this type mileage with just routine maintenance.
+The Audi 2.0lt Tdi diesel engine will cover this type of mileage with just routine maintenance.
 But it will need a timing belt and water pump kit every 85,000 miles.
-The 3.0l Tdi is timing chain and will need it replaced at about 200,000 and be warned, it’s an engine out procedure.
+The 3.0l TDI is a timing chain and will need it replaced at about 200,000 and be warned, it’s an engine out procedure.

 If left untreated it causes misfires and rough running.
-Using top quality gas, regular oil changes with Audi approved oil and regular intake system cleaning will help keep carbon to a minimum.
+Using top-quality gas, regular oil changes with Audi-approved oil, and regular intake system cleaning will help keep carbon to a minimum.
 If it builds inside the engine, the intake system will need to be removed and physically cleaned.
-Remember the V engines are large and often require engine out for some repairs.
+Remember the V engines are large and often require engines out for some repairs.